-Jesus created weed and he saw that it was good, so it should be legalized, despite the personal and social consequences.
+Jesus created weed and saw that it was good, so it should be legalized, despite the personal and social consequences.
 Corey’s argument is breathtakingly illogical and profoundly foolish – and he is serious.

-Self-identified progressive Christians continue to damage Christian integrity by bending theology in attempts to normalize and give moral legitimacy to social and “social justice” issues including the redefinition of marriage, social acceptance of homosexuality and transgenderism, Black Lives Matter and “racial justice,” and an open-border policy of immigration.
+Self-identified progressive Christians continue to damage Christian integrity by bending theology in attempts to normalize and give moral legitimacy to social and “social justice” issues, including the redefinition of marriage, social acceptance of homosexuality and transgenderism, Black Lives Matter, and “racial justice,” and an open-border policy of immigration.
 Now it’s marijuana.

 What happened to the moral commitment of progressive Christians to reject the kinds of activities that disparage and weaken the imago Dei?
-Whether he wants to admit as much or not, Corey’s recklessness is giving legitimacy to an activity that has a history of corrupting and destroying God’s image bearers.
+Whether he wants to admit as much or not, Corey’s recklessness is giving legitimacy to an action that has a history of corrupting and destroying God’s image bearers.

 Increasingly, progressive Christians are willing to religiously legitimize just about everything except the Bible and its corresponding morality.